meltano/handbook/README.md

 The TOC is managed through the `jekyll-toc` gem.
 You can read about its configuration [here](https://github.com/toshimaru/jekyll-toc#customization).

 This is added to all pages by default.
-It can be turned off by setting `toc: false` in the [fromt matter](https://jekyllrb.com/docs/front-matter/) of the document.
+It can be turned off by setting `toc: false` in the [front matter](https://jekyllrb.com/docs/front-matter/) of the document.

 ## Check for Broken Links